-Washington Post Executive Editor Marty Barton, a Knight Foundation trustee, delivered the following keynote speech at the American Society of News Editors-Associated Press Media Editors-Associated Press Photo Managers News Leadership Conference on Sept.
+Washington Post Executive Editor Marty Baron, a Knight Foundation trustee, delivered the following keynote speech at the American Society of News Editors-Associated Press Media Editors-Associated Press Photo Managers News Leadership Conference on Sept.
 13, 2016.
 The remarks have been lightly edited for publication.

 Thank you for inviting me to speak.
 With all the speaking I’ve being doing over the last year, I fear that I’ve run out of things to say – and I’m at risk of tiring of my own voice.